The perfect dog treat ingredient

 Strongly scented and rich, creamy and oily peanut butter makes an excellent high-value dog treat just on its own.
 Especially if stuffed into the end of a Kong as a night-time treat.
 Or for the likes of a nervous or anxious dog being left alone for any period of time.

-As for how to make homemade dog treats with peanut butter, we at The Dog Chef have a number of favourite peanut butter dog treat recipes.
-Some of these we’ll be posting soon.
+As for how to make homemade dog treats with peanut butter, at The Dog Chef I have a number of favourite peanut butter dog treat recipes.
+Some of these I’ll be posting soon.

-We use it as a supplemental ingredient in some of our Bake & Treat dog treat mixes.
-And it’s a staple in the diet of our own dogs.
+I use it as a supplemental ingredient in some of my Bake & Treat dog treat mixes.
+And it’s a staple in the diet of my own dogs.
 It generally makes up an element of the previously-mentioned night-time treat for two very well looked after, not to say ever so slightly spoiled, canine companions.

 Why?
 Because they’re worth it!